-In order to understand the importance of SQL Server backup and restore, imagine a situation in which one of your colleagues creates a SQL statement without a WHERE clause and executes it.
-The result of this is all the data is wiped off.
+In order to understand the importance of SQL Server backup and restore, imagine a situation in which one of your colleagues creates a SQL statement without a WHERE clause and executes it, resulting in all of the data being destroyed.

-If such a query is executed in a TEST environment, then you are fortunate enough but what if it was executed in a Production Environment?
-A disaster would hit your organization and all management and clients would rush to the IT people to solve the issue.
+If such a query is executed in a test environment then you are fortunate enough.
+But what if it was executed in a production environment?
+A disaster would hit your organization and all management and clients would rush to their IT staff to solve the issue.

-In such a situation, having SQL Server Backup and Restore is a critical aspect of any DBA’s career.
-It is the difference between having and losing your job.
+In such a situation, having an SQL Server backup and restore strategy is critical for a database administrator (DBA).
+It could be the difference between having and losing your job.
 For a DBA, it is extremely crucial to restore a database to a normal state without any errors or corruption in case the database has been corrupted and data is wiped out, dropped or the database is offline.

 This does not mean that DBAs are supposed to take backups of their databases each day.
-In fact, a conscious DBA should be able to handle any kind of disaster regardless of when and how it occurs, by using a strong SQL Server Backup and Restore Strategy.
+In fact, a conscientious DBA should be able to handle any kind of disaster regardless of when and how it occurs, by using a strong SQL Server backup and restore strategy.

 Also, a good practice involves setting up the database and backups on separate devices.
-By choosing this approach, if the device which contains the database fails, then your backups will not be available.
-If you place the data and backups on separate devices also benefit from improved I/O performance for both writing backups and the production use of the database.
+By choosing this approach, if the device that contains the database fails, then your backups will not be available.
+If you place the data and backups on separate devices, you also benefit from improved I/O performance for both writing backups and the production use of the database.

 So, the best way to protect your database is to make backups according to your schedule.
 If you are working with the full version of SQL Server you can tune the job scheduler.
-Also, you can use some third-party backup tool if you need to perform SQL Express backup.
+Also, you can use a third-party backup tool if you need to perform an SQL Express backup.

 There are three broad categories of backups: